-In this flow function, we have a new object, a series of Tubes, created by the series function.
+In this function, we create a new type of object, a series of Tubes, created by the series function.
 You can read the construction of the lineReverser series as a flow of data from left to right.
 The output from each tube in the series is passed as the input to the tube to its right.